sumanovac31/Google-Earth-Engine---Classification/README.md

 # Google-Earth-Engine---Classification
-This code was used for writing graduate thesis themed 'Classification of land and agricultural land using Google Earth Engine'.
+This code was used for a research in graduate thesis themed 'Classification of land and agricultural land using Google Earth Engine'.
 Code used Sentinel data imagery and six classification algorithms: Random Forest, CART, Minimum Distance, Naive Bayes, SVM, kNN.
+An accuracy assessment of the  confusion matrix was performed for each of the classification methods.
+The metrics that we’re for performance evaluation are Overall Accuracy, Producer Accuracy, Consumer Accuracy  and Kappa Coefficient.
 Study area was specific region on Croatia, Osijek-Baranja County.